laurentlb/shader-minifier/README.md

 ### Aggressive inlining

 Shader Minifier can optionally/experimentally inline even more aggressively.
-Along with the above cases, it will inline *any* variable marked `const`, and also when:
+Along with the above cases, it will inline more variables, including the variables used many times in the code.
-- the variable is never written to after initalization
-- and the init value is trivial (doesn't depend on a variable).

 This is enabled with `--aggressive-inlining`.